HumanSys'26

 2. Experience Papers (up to 4 pages including references) should present experiences with the implementation, deployment, and operation of novel sensing or modeling technologies for human-centered applications.

-3. Short Papers (up to 2 pages including references) are encouraged to report novel and creative ideas that may benefit from early community feedback.
+3. Extended Abstracts (up to 2 pages including references) are encouraged to report novel and creative ideas that may benefit from early community feedback.

 All papers will be at most 6 single-spaced 8.5" x 11" pages with 10-pt font size in two-column format, including figures, tables, and references.
 All submissions must use the LaTeX (preferred) or Word styles found here.
 LaTeX submissions should use the acmart.cls template (sigconf option), with the 10-pt font.
 All of the accepted papers (regardless of category) will be included in the ACM Digital Library.